Free crane inspection checklist

 Get the free template

-Enter your email above to download the crane inspection checklist.
+Enter your email above to download the full crane inspection checklist as a PDF.

 Crane inspections follow a tiered schedule.
 Daily pre-operational checks are performed by the operator before each shift.
 Monthly inspections cover major components (wire ropes, hooks, brakes, safety devices).
 Quarterly inspections include detailed structural and rope assessments.
-Annual major inspections are comprehensive and should be performed by a competent person.
+Annual major inspections are comprehensive and should be performed by a competent person or licensed assessor.
 Cranes in high-use or harsh environments may require more frequent inspections.
+Ten-year major inspections typically involve non-destructive testing of structural members.
+After any incident, overload event or significant modification, the crane must be re-inspected before returning to service.
 In MapTrack, you can schedule each inspection tier and track compliance across your entire crane fleet.

 Frequently asked questions